Meekelis/Hacker-News-Readability-Tweaks/README.md

 1. Install a userscript extension for your browser like [Violentmonkey](https://violentmonkey.github.io), [Tampermonkey](https://www.tampermonkey.net), or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/),
 2. Add [HackerNewsReadabilityTweaks.js](https://raw.githubusercontent.com/Meekelis/Hacker-News-Readability-Tweaks/main/HackerNewsReadabilityTweaks.user.js) userscript to it using instructions provided by the extension maker.
 3. Enjoy more readable [Hacker News](https://news.ycombinator.com).

+The script has appropriate metadata to automatically update.

+## Privacy

+Data not collected - this user script does not collect or send any data from your device.

 ## Acknowledgment